-Free radicals are an unavoidable part of life, but exacerbated by pollution, a poor diet, and stress.
+Free radicals are an unavoidable part of life and are exacerbated by pollution, a poor diet, and stress.

 Research shows that 60% of matcha is made of one specific antioxidant called epigallocatechin gallate (EGCG), which may boost T-cell production to reduce inflammation and fight pathogens[*].

-With 137x more EGCG than what you’ll find in standard green tea, matcha has one of the highest concentrations of antioxidants found in all fruits and veggies[*].
+With 137 times more EGCG than what you’ll find in standard green tea, matcha has one of the highest concentrations of antioxidants found in all fruits and veggies[*].

 The high levels of antioxidants in matcha powder are so strong, that they may do a better job shielding free radical damage and enhancing your immune system than other popular antioxidants like vitamin C and vitamin E[*].

 A solid green tea habit is heavily associated with lower cancer risks.
-Antioxidants in matcha green tea are known to stop cancerous cells from growing and even kill off existing cancerous cells[*].
+Polyphenols in matcha green tea are known to stop cancerous cells from growing and even kill off existing cancerous cells[*].